 I recently finished reading Authenticity – What Consumers Really Want, by James H. Gilmore and B. Joseph Pine.

-The process of reading the book got me thinking about what authenticity really means and how we search for it in different ways. … Read More
+The process of reading the book got me thinking about what authenticity really means and how we search for it in different ways.
+If the key to happiness is living a life that is personally meaningful and true to what we really want – an authentic life – it makes perfect sense that we would so strongly seek out authenticity in every possible area of our lives. … Read More

 The general assumption in investing is that the stock market returns around 7% a year on average.
 Some years are better, some worse, with some variance due to fees and investment choices.
 And so it goes that if you have debts with interest rates anywhere between say 3-6% (typically a mortgage or student loans), you have a difficult choice to make.… Read More